 The Royal Jewels

 Throughout history, precious stones have inspired lust, treason, greed, curses and treasure hunts.
-The name “jewel” comes from latin “to rejoice”, but they have not only been offered as a token of love, but also worn as a symbol of fame, power, and wealth.
+The name “jewel” comes from latin “to rejoice”.
+Not only have gemstones been offered as a token of love, but they have also been worn as a symbol of fame, power, and wealth.

 Answers to questions like...

 Is the legend about Isabella the Catholic pawning her jewels to finance Columbus’ voyage true?

 Where did Henry VIII of England ever obtain such a great collection of jewels?

 Would you like to hear the exhilarating tale of a priceless pearl that ended up between the jaws of Elizabeth Taylor’s pup?
 And the Ana María pearl?

 Price: Your own private session is US$ 250 / £ 195 / 215 € / AU$ 352 – from 1 to 10 people.